 - Identify why these areas are the most important to you and how you will accomplish them.
-When you start writing the reasons, it may become clear to you which items takes precedence.
+Reasons reveal which priority will take precedence.

 - Identify what time and energy constraints exist and then rank the most pressing items first.

-- Identify the choices that make the biggest impact by asking, “What is the smallest activity I can do, consistently taken over time, that would give me the biggest impact toward my long term goals?”
+- Identify the choices that make the biggest impact by asking, “What is the smallest action I can take, consistently, that will give me the biggest impact toward my long term goals?”

 - Identify how you will prioritize your list based on the previous answers.

-The big idea for this month was how to use disappointment to drive you to success instead of stopping you in your tracks.
-The month of love can be a blessing to some and heartache to others.
-Here’s a summary of what I use to get me back on track.
+The big idea for this month is how to use disappointment to drive you toward success.
+The month of love can be a blessing to some and full of heartache to others.
+Here’s a summary of what I use to get back on track.
 You can click on the picture to read the full post.